Thai police investigating CNN crew's coverage of attack | Law-Order

 As Thailand's worst such massacre ever, the attack drew widespread international media attention to the small town of Uthai Sawan in the country's rural northeast.

-By Sunday few remained, but large numbers of Thai media continued to report from the scene.
+By Sunday, few remained but a large number of Thai media continued to report from the scene.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)